-In addition to the expense and delay of probate, higher value estates may be subject to death taxes.
-An estate tax is a tax on your right to transfer property at your death.
-Current federal law provides for an estate tax of 40% of every dollar in your estate over a tax-exempt amount, which is \$11.58 million in 2020 and adjusted from time to time for inflation.
+In addition to the expense and delay of probate, higher-value estates may be subject to death taxes.
+An estate tax is a tax on your transfer of property at your death.
+Current federal law provides for an estate tax of 40% of every dollar in your estate over a tax-exempt amount, which is \$12.06 million in 2022 and adjusted from time to time for inflation.
 Some states have a separate state estate tax, which typically kicks in at a much lower level than the federal estate tax, but the tax rate is less.
-A few states have "inheritance" tax, instead of estate tax, which is levied on heirs based on the relationship of the recipient to the deceased.
+A few states have an "inheritance" tax, instead of an estate tax, which is levied on heirs based on the relationship of the recipient to the deceased.
 Ohio repealed its estate tax in 2013.

-In the past, it was not unusual for Americans to face a tax on their estate at death.
-Today, few Americans have taxable estates (only 5200 estates in 2016 according to the IRS, when the estate tax exemption was \$5.46 million per person).
-With the current exemption of \$11.58 million per person, which means \$23.16 million for a married couple, even fewer citizens will have taxable estates.
-For those who do, a living trust is helpful for a married couple because it assures that each spouse's tax exemption is applied and that the exemption of the first spouse to die can even protect more than the tax exemption amount when the second spouse dies.
+In the past, it was not uncommon for Americans to face a tax on their estate at death.
+Today, few Americans have taxable estates (only about 2000 estates in 2018 according to the Congressional Budget Office as reported in June 2021, when the estate tax exemption was \$11.18 million per person).
+With the current exemption of \$12.06 million per person, which means \$24.12 million for a married couple, even fewer citizens will have taxable estates.
+For those who do, a living trust is helpful for a married couple because it assures that each spouse's tax exemption is applied and that the appreciation in value of the first spouse's estate can also be protected from estate tax.